eth-educators/ethstaker-knowledgebase/networking/setting-up-tailscale-vpn.md

 First, create a free [Tailscale account ↗](https://tailscale.com/).
 Tailscale requires the use of an SSO identity provider such as Google, GitHub, Okta, Microsoft, etc. For details, visit [their SSO Page ↗](https://tailscale.com/kb/1013/sso-providers/).

-It is recommended that you enable 2FA (Two Factor Authentication) on whichever identity provider you choose for added security.
+It is recommended that you enable 2FA (Two-Factor Authentication) on whichever identity provider you choose for added security.

 Next, follow [their onboarding guide ↗](https://tailscale.com/kb/1017/install/) to install Tailscale on your **client** - the machine you want to connect to your network with.
 For example, this could be a laptop or your phone. **Note that it is **_**not**_** your validator node!**